pibooth/pibooth/docs/plugin.rst

 The ``pibooth_configure`` hook permits to define some new configuration options.
-At this step of the starting process, only the pre-loaded configuration is available (the application is not yet created).
+At this step of the starting process, only the pre-loaded configuration is available (application is not created yet).

 .. code-block:: python